 106. I have used a passport.

 107. I’ve been in a submarine.

 109. I speak Spanish (or another language).

 110. I know how to grow fruits and vegetables.

 115. I’ve had surgery before.

 117. I have never ridden on a plane before.

-118. I’ve never had a cavity before. (see other fun never have I evers HERE)
+118. I’ve never had a cavity before. (see other fun never have I ever questions HERE)

 119. I’ve been in a near-death experience.